How we use your information

 Our legal basis

 Aberdeen City Council is the Data Controller for this information.
 Wherever we process personal information we have to make sure we have a basis for doing so in Data Protection Law.
-We understand our basis for processing your data as Article 6(1)(e) of the General Data Protection Regulation.
+We understand our basis for processing your data as Article 6(1)(e) of the UK General Data Protection Regulation.
 This is because we consider this activity to be part of our public task and something we can do under Environmental Health and Health and Safety legislation.

 These are the pieces of legislation from which we take our statutory duties and powers, in order to provide an Environmental Health Service: